 - 1. Coordinate all the athletic programs in the school. - 2.
 Make recommendations to school principal concerning the coaching staff and their coaching assignments. - 3.
-Send a copy of the Request for Transportation for each team to the Athletic Department prior to the beginning of each sport season.
-Forms may be found on the Athletics Department webpage.
-Send completed forms to the Athletic Department bookkeeper. - 4.
+Ensure that transportation requests for each sport is entered into TripFinder in a timely manner.
+Trips must be entered 21 business days prior to trips. \\It is recommended that the season's travel be entered as soon as schedules are completed\\ The Athletics Department will enter transportation for playoff and championship games. - 4.
 Hold monthly meetings with ALL members of the coaching staff to discuss county and school policies concerning the athletic program and items discussed in the monthly AD meetings.
 Sign-in sheets are required for all meetings and copies must be sent to the county Athletic Department within seven (7) days of the meeting. - 5.
-Coordinate with the County Athletic Department for the purchase of athletic equipment and supplies. - 6.
+Coordinate with the County Athletic Department for the purchase of athletic equipment and uniforms. - 6.
 Purchases for athletic equipment and uniforms will be placed by the county Athletics Department.
 ALL purchases must be made according to Richmond County School System's Purchasing Policy.
-Ensure that coaches do not make purchases outside of the RCSS procurement program.
+NO PURCHASES ARE TO BE MADE WITHOUT A PURCHASE ORDER ISSUED BY THE COUNTY'S PROCUREMENT SYSTEM.
 THE ATHLETIC DEPARTMENT WILL NOT BE RESPONSIBLE FOR FUNDING PURCHASES THAT ARE NOT SENT THROUGH THE PROPER APPROVALS. - 7.
 Upon delivery of athletic orders, immediately verify that items are correct and the totals received are accurate.
 Send signed packing slips to the County Athletic Department Bookkeeper.
 Notify the County Athletic Department immediately of any discrepancies. - 8.
 Maintain an inventory of all athletic uniforms and equipment.
 Inventories are to be turned into the County Athletics Department by May 5th each year. - 9.
 Send coaching assignments to the Administrative Assistant of the County Athletics Department by the second week of school.
 Forms are to be typed.
 Forms may be found on the County Athletics Department webpage. - 10.
 Attend athletic games and practice sessions in an effort to evaluate coaching staff.
 Report findings to the school's principal at the end of each sport season or at the end of the school year. - 11.
 Approve all schedules.
 Schedules are to be presented to the school's principal and the County Athletic Director. - 12.
 HIGH SCHOOL ATHLETIC DIRECTORS ONLY.
 Ensure that the proper forms are submitted to GHSA and the Director of Athletics at the prescribed time. - 13.
 Assist the school's principal in evaluating and filling vacancies on the athletic staff.
 Evaluations should be completed at the end of each season.
 Copies are to be sent to the County Athletics Department. - 14.
 Determine that all practice and play areas are safe and in good condition. - 15.
 Confirm that all students who participate in any interscholastic competition meet GSHA Constitutional Guidelines and State Policy IDE Guidelines. - 16.
 Strive to make your athletic programs the best!